trpc/trpc/examples/next-prisma-starter/README.md

 How to switch to postgres

-- Remove migrations `rm -rf ./prisma/migrations`
+- Remove migrations: `rm -rf ./prisma/migrations`
-- Update `./prisma/schema.prisma`
+- Update: `./prisma/schema.prisma` (see commented code)

 ---